j-ranasinghe/Spam-E-mail-Classification/README.md

 This repository contains code for spam email classification using KNN and Decision Tree algorithms.
+This was done as part of a coursework for the module CM 2604 - Machine Learning

 ## Python Versions